divVerent/midiconverser/README.md

       melody, overriding global settings (default: unset).
     - `bass_tracks`: list of track indexes (zero-based) to map to bass, overriding global settings (default: unset).
+    - `solo_tracks`: list of track indexes (zero-based) to not map the general channel when they have already been mapped to melody or bass (default: unset).
     - `fermatas_in_prelude`: interpret fermata instructions when
       generating the prelude (default: same as config).
     - `fermatas_in_postlude`: interpret fermata instructions when